 - Is there another land contract already on the property?

-- What is the minimum down payment required for the property?
+- What is the required minimum down payment?

-- Is there a grace period for the installment payments?
+- Is there a grace period for the land installment contract payments?

 - Which party is responsible for drafting the land contract?

 - Is the buyer or seller responsible for maintaining the land and property?
 (Usually, land contracts stipulate that the buyer is responsible for all maintenance.)